bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 What does it mean to be dead to sin?
 Or what is the result of being dead to sin?

-Paul presents to us the picture of death and draws the parallel between Christ’s death and resurrection and the spiritual death and resurrection of the Believer.
+Paul presents to us the picture of death and draws the parallel between Christ&apos;s death and resurrection and the spiritual death and resurrection of the Believer.

 Let us consider this parallels of spiritual and physical death:

 ##### Dead Men Do Not React.

-People grab a hold of concepts such as the Believer’s death to sin and run with it.
-They say, “I am dead,” but when the heat is turned on and the pressure increases beyond reason heard are the cries of self and the flesh.
-If we are dead then we shouldn’t feel anything in regards to the temptation of sin, and shouldn’t react hotly to pressure situations.
-Dead men don’t react and don’t have any feeling.
+People grab a hold of concepts such as the Believer&apos;s death to sin and run with it.
+They say, &quot;I am dead,&quot; but when the heat is turned on and the pressure increases beyond reason heard are the cries of self and the flesh.
+If we are dead then we shouldn&apos;st feel anything in regards to the temptation of sin, and shouldn&apos;st react hotly to pressure situations.
+Dead men don&apos;st react and don&apos;st have any feeling.

 ##### Dead Men Do Not Feed their Flesh.